Updated: Oct 19, 2022

 This year I started a podcast where I narrowed my focus and my niche to talk about the importance of engaging with our creativity.
 I have written an article on how engagement can be seen as an antidote to loneliness and isolation.
 In my podcast I explore how creative engagement is so important to creating meaningful and purpose filled lives.
 You can listen to the Apple podcast Creative Engagement here.
 Or you can search for Creative Engagement wherever you listen to podcasts.

-As I was setting this up I did hear of an artist who did not want to be identified as LGBTQ+ and self selected to not participate.
+As I was setting this up I did hear of an artist who did not want to be included where others identified as LGBTQ+ and self selected to not participate.
 I assured them that there was no requirement to call out their sexual orientation.
 I honestly didn't feel that the topic or the questions were "too gay" that this question would even come up.

 Recently I was contacted by an artist who then decided not to participate because, "it's not appropriate to appear if you are featuring LGBTQ artists".
 To be clear straight guests are featured as well as LGBTQ guests are frequently featured, but this artist didn't want to be on the same podcast.